IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Native API
 ==========

-Dataverse 4.0 exposes most of its GUI functionality via a REST-based API.
-This guide describes that functionality.
-Most native API endpoints require an API key to be passed as a query parameter, ``key``, or HTTP request header, ``X-Dataverse-key``.
+Dataverse 4 exposes most of its GUI functionality via a REST-based API.
+This section describes that functionality.
+Most API endpoints require an API token that can be passed as the ``X-Dataverse-key`` HTTP header or in the URL as the ``key`` query parameter.

 .. note:: |CORS| Some API endpoint allow CORS_ (cross-origin resource sharing), which makes them usable from scripts runing in web browsers.
 These endpoints are marked with a *CORS* badge.

 .. _CORS: https://www.w3.org/TR/cors/

-.. warning:: Dataverse 4.0's API is versioned at the URI - all API calls may include the version number like so: ``http://server-address//api/v1/...``.
+.. warning:: Dataverse 4's API is versioned at the URI - all API calls may include the version number like so: ``http://server-address/api/v1/...``.
 Omitting the ``v1`` part would default to the latest API version (currently 1).
 When writing scripts/applications that will be used for a long time, make sure to specify the API version, so they don't break when the API is upgraded.

 .. contents:: |toctitle|
     :local: